-Definition 3.1: Action a, performed by agent i, is minimally anonymous with respect to agent j in the interpreted system \mathcal{I} , if $\mathcal{I} \models \neg K_i[\theta(i, a)]$.
+Definition 3.1: Action a, performed by agent i, is minimally anonymous with respect to agent j in the interpreted system $\mathcal{I}$ , if $\mathcal{I} \models \neg K_j[\delta(i, a)]$ .

-This definition makes it clear what is being hidden $(\theta(i, a))$ -the fact that i performs a) and from whom (j).
-It also describes how well the information is hidden: it requires that j not be sure that i actually performed, or will perform, the action.
+This definition makes it clear what is being hidden $(\delta(i, a)$ -the fact that i performed a) and from whom (j).
+It also describes how well the information is hidden: it requires that j not be sure that i actually performed the action.
 Note that this is a weak information-hiding requirement.
 It might be the case, for example, that agent j is certain that the action was performed either by i, or by at most one or two other agents, thereby making i a "prime suspect".
-It might also be the case that j is able to place a very high probability on i performing the action, even though he isn't absolutely certain of it.
+It might also be the case that j is able to place a very high probability on i's having performed the action, even though he isn't absolutely certain of it.
 (Agent j might know that there is some slight probability that some other agent i' performed the action, for example.)
-Nonetheless, it should be the case that i as observer j is concerned, then i's action should be at least minimally anonymous with respect to j.
+Nonetheless, it should be the case that for any other definition of anonymity we give, if we want to ensure that i's performing action a is to be kept anonymous as far as observer j is concerned, then i's action should be at least minimally anonymous with respect to j.